outdreamer/solver/docs/specific_problem_analysis/ml/queries_to_solve_reality.md

 		- identify all the relevant interactions between low/high dimensional structures (like low dimensional spectrums/points/subsets/queries compared to a high dimensional graph) like 'relevant numbers of dimensions' and identify the low dimensional structures (like 'average/change/intersection points') of all relevant high dimensional structures like 'relevant graphs' to implement intents like 'summarize'

+		- identify all relevant (maximally different) graphs since these graphs can be used to generate different neural networks/algorithms, like how the 'intersecting spectrum graph' can be used to identify a function's optimal variants by selecting a set of orthogonal spectrums and identifying a function's optimal position on each of the orthogonal spectrums iteratively, given that independent variables are useful to apply as limiting/opposing/specifying variables to identify a more complete function than one variable can identify, and identify usages of these graphs which are optimal, like 'sequences of spectrums' to apply with the 'intersecting spectrum graph'

 II.
 Queries and Results